Dental Bridges An Overview

 Replacing missing teeth is extremely important.
 Gaps between teeth can leave the gums open to infection and bacteria and over time the bone can deteriorate and affect neighboring teeth.
 Dental bridges are used to literally “bridge the gap” between teeth in order to fill in the gaps created by missing teeth.

 Fox Lake dentist Dr. Thomas Prendergast offers several treatment options for missing teeth including dental bridges.
 An experienced restorative dentist, he can evaluate your teeth and gums to determine if a dental bridge is right for you.
-Dental bridges can be placed using your natural teeth as anchors or dental implants.
+We can place a dental bridges using your natural teeth as anchors or dental implants.

-- Restore your smile by closing gaps that lost teeth leave behind.
-Dental bridges are an economical way to fill in the gaps of your smile.
+• Restore your smile by closing gaps that lost teeth leave behind.
+Dental bridges are an economical way to fill in the gaps in your smile.

 Dental Implant: An Alternative to A Dental Bridge